spookier/SnowCrash/level01/level01.md

 ```
 - The hash was successfully cracked, we get `abcdefg          (flag01)`
 - The complete hash is now `flag01:abcdefg:` instead of `flag01:42hDRfypTqqnw:`
-- We run `su flag01` and use this decrypted hash as password
+- We run `su flag01` and use this decrypted hash `abcdefg` as password for flag01